 Because of this predicament that I’m in and I assume other people can relate to, I’ve come up with a better and easier way to relax and destress.

 Don’t take a “deep” breath.

 Instead, take an “easy” breath.
 Take a breath that feels good for you, right now, however that looks.

 Maybe it’s with your belly, maybe it’s higher up in your chest.
 It doesn’t matter.
 What matters is that it hits the right spot for you in this moment.

 Maybe it’s slow.
 Maybe it’s a little faster with a big sigh at the end.

 It should feel good no matter what kind of breath it is.
 And if you just respect how you want to breathe at this moment, I bet you will feel better.

-If you want to explore other breathing and meditation practices included in FocusCalm go check out our free meditations, with FocusCalm teacher Fez Aswat.
-If you want to track your stress levels and learn how to reduce them to feel better and perform at your best, try FocusCalm risk-free for 30 days here.
+If you want to explore other breathing and meditation practices included in FocusCalm go check out our professional sports breathing expert, Dana Santas at https://mobilitymaker.com/.
+If you want to track your stress levels and learn how to breathe better, feel better and perform at your best, try FocusCalm risk-free for 30 days here.